 Who Can Be Held Liable for a Trucking Distracted Driving Crash?

 However, in many cases, the driver is not the only responsible party.
-Our goal will be to identify all potentially liable parties in order to maximize the amount of compensation available to cover your medical expenses, lost income, pain and suffering and other harm that you have suffered.
+Our goal will be to identify all potentially liable parties in order to maximize the amount of compensation available to cover your medical expenses, lost income, pain and suffering, and other harm that you have endured.

 Our Oklahoma Truck Accident Attorneys Can Help You

-Our respected Oklahoma truck accident lawyers at Cain Law Office have more than 20 years of experience with handling tractor-trailer accident cases.
+Our respected Oklahoma truck accident lawyers at Cain Law have more than 25 years of experience handling tractor-trailer accident cases.
 We can put that experience to work for you today, starting with a free consultation about your case.
+In pain?
+Call Cain.
 You will pay nothing unless we secure compensation for you.
-To learn more, call or reach us online today.
+To learn more, call or reach out to us online today.